deifyinfocommsolutions/vms_dfy/README.md

-# vms_dfy
-Venture Management System for iBeads
+Venture Management Portal for iBeads